Help us build farm tools that work in your language and your district

 Why these partnerships are important to us

-Local context shapes trust
+Local detail builds trust

-Real data shapes better systems
+Real data makes better tools